Kristina01111000/Drws_site/README.md

 ---- After meeting with Donovan, I’m thinking this:

-Removing all mention of costs to the program.
-Just that it is Free.

 People might respond better to a 30 day program; "Dr. W's 30 day program will help you jumpstart your holistic journey.”

 We’re going to allow people to move from one Learning Program class to the next without waiting two weeks; why put things in the way for them to learn more if they are ready to watch the next class?